Why you should align sales and marketing

 The question of why bother to spend time and effort aligning your sales and marketing strategies is a valid one.

-According to Harvard Business Review (HBR) ‘marketing and sales departments often set their strategies, and goals, separately from each other,’ which leads to a ‘lack of alignment around product pricing and sales force compensation strategies.’
+According to Harvard Business Review (HBR) ‘marketing and sales departments often set their strategies, and goals, separately from each other.’
+This leads to a ‘lack of alignment around product pricing and sales force compensation strategies.’
 The key problem with this lack of alignment is that it ‘both demotivates salespeople and inadvertently encourages them to sacrifice company profits to meet their own goals.’

 This creates an unnecessary level of difficulty for all team members involved and hampers organisational efficiency.
 Given that, as HBR points out, ‘companies today face stiff competition from rivals and complex demands from customers,’ this is one difficulty that brands could do without.